This is a town garden

 The north-facing back garden, 12m X 7m is paved with old stock bricks which are very hard to keep even remotely clean.
 There’s fencing on three sides, an old apple tree and magnolia, and a backdrop of tall trees from the woods.
 The beds at the back are at least 2m deep all round.

 I’d call it an ornamental cottage garden because we don’t have any edibles apart from herbs.
 This is because all attempts failed, maybe due to lack of sun or lack of know-how.
-After a bumper harvest of huge Coxes up to 14 oz in size several years ago, sadly our apple tree no longer produces fruit.
+After a bumper harvest a few years ago, sadly our apple tree no longer produces fruit.